GemberPHP/event-sourcing/docs/background.md

 meaning that it disallows re-using domain events by multiple different aggregates.
 A common rule in event sourcing is that all business logic belonging to an aggregate should reside within that aggregate.

-Also, since aggregates are consistent internally, each behavioral change to an aggregate locks other behavioral changes (called optimistic locking), even if the changes aren’t really related from a domain perspective.
+Since aggregates are consistent internally, each behavioral change to an aggregate locks other behavioral changes, even if the changes aren’t really related from a domain perspective.

 An aggregate as described by Evans in his 'blue book':